-- Begin to plan ideas for your own project (see mini-project 1).
+- Begin to plan ideas for your own project (see Project 1).
 What information do you want to present?
 Keep it simple.
 Begin to gather your materials and bring photos to class for scanning or editing.
 This is just to get you thinking at this point.
 We'll have much more time to work on this in class and at home.

 Keep playing with Web page creation to get used to web editing.

 8-bit vs. 7-bit (ASCII character set, ASCII FAQ).

 ISO-LATIN-I (aka ISO-8859-1): The ISO 8859 Alphabet Soup, Roman Czyborra.